January 04, 2022 3 min read 0 Comments

 Planting season is an exciting time for growers.
-But, before you get too anxious about planting those seeds, have you cleaned your equipment since the last growing season?
+But, before you get too anxious about planting those seeds, have you cleaned your equipment such as (cell trays, 1020 trays and seed starting cups) since the last growing season?

 It may seem like a meaningless task, but maintaining good grow room hygiene is paramount to not only the success of your seedlings but also for a farm business as a whole.
 To give your new seedlings the best chance, start with a clean slate.